Police Search Powers: Mobile Phones

 Stop and Search (Vehicle) – Section 36

-Under this section, police can stop and search a vehicle in similar circumstances to what’s just been set out above.
+Under this section, police can stop and search a vehicle in similar circumstances to what’s we set out above.
 As well they can seize and detain items for the same reasons.

 Searching after an arrest – Section 27